sarvesh0803/histogram-specification/README.md

-# histogram-specification
+# Image Processing - Histogram Specification
-Convert an image into the required image by modifying the histogram of the given image to approximate the histogram of the specified image
+Convert image by modifying the histogram of the given image to approximate the histogram of the specified image.

+## Code
+Please refer to `report.pdf` in the repository for detailed instructions and explanation.